Two Cities. One Family.

 President, Medford Sister City Association

-"Many lifelong relationships have been created through various exchanges of the business community, city leaders, citizens and students.
-The bond between the citizens of our two cities remains strong."
+"Many lifelong relationships have been created through various exchanges.
+The bond between our two cities remains strong."

 Randy Sparacino